jacobalmon/Just4Flights/Team/How to Contribute.md

 - Now enter the token link as the password.
 (Protocol: https)
 - Choose branches you want to clone and clock Next.
 - Import Project as General (3rd Option).

-**Pushing Changes to GitHub**
-- In the terminal go to the directory of the cloned repo.
-- Make changes to whatever is needed.
-- Enter _git add ._
-- This will update the log of changes made.
-- Enter _git commit -m "<insert message\>"_
-- Create a comment of what you did to the code.
-- Enter _git push origin <branch_name>_
-- This will push the changes into GitHub for everyone to see.

-**Updating Your Local Repository**
-- In the terminal go to the directory of the cloned repo.
-- Enter _git pull origin <branch_name>_
-- This will pull the changes and update your repo.

-If you have questions let me know. - Jacob

-I would like to have a meeting sometime after the Proposal to get y'all familiar with git.